stephenry/c/README.md

 [lookup-tables](./rtl/e/e_priority.sv), synthesized to random logic using the ABC synthesis tool.
 Tables are chained to larger vector-widths using a CLA-style kill/propagate/generate lookahead network.
-Solution is noteworthy due to the use of explicitly PLA-tables which requires an additional intermediate RTL rendering step before simulation/synthesis.
+Solution is noteworthy due to the use of explicit PLA-tables which require an additional intermediate RTL rendering step before simulation/synthesis.

 #### (R) Rotator [r.sv](./rtl/s/s.sv):

-Brute-Force implementation where the input vector is denoted to a known position, prioritization applied to detect the presence of a '0', and then further rotation to place final result into its correct format.
+Brute-Force implementation where the input vector is rotated to a known position, prioritization applied to detect the presence of a '0', and then rotated back to its original location.
 The solution relies on a long combinatorial path through two priority networks and barrel-shifer and may therefore present a timing concern.

 #### (S) Special [s.sv](./rtl/s/s.sv):